 PE & Sports Premium at Billingborough

-Schools must spend the funding to improve the quality of the PE and sport activities they offer their pupils, but they are free to choose the best way of using the money.
+Schools must spend the funding to improve the quality of the PE and sport activities they offer their pupils, guided by the 5 Key Indicators shown below.

-Since 2017, the funding has been increased to help schools promote physical activity in young people, as part of the Government plan to reduce obesity in children.
+Since 2017, the funding has been increased to help schools promote physical activity in young people, as part of the Government's plan to reduce obesity in children.

 There are 5 key indicators we strive towards